-As of the date of this Amended Report, the current estimated cash balance of the Company and subsidiaries is approximately \$366,600.
-The Company believes that this cash on hand, along with future borrowings, will be sufficient for the Company to pay its service providers to complete and file its deficient periodic reports, including this Amended Report, the Quarterly Reports on Form 10-Q for the periods ending June 30, 2022 and September 30, 2022, and the Annual Report on Form 10-K for the year ended December 31, 2022.
+As of the date of this Report, the current estimated cash balance of the Company and subsidiaries is approximately \$119,362.
+The Company believes that this cash on hand, along with future borrowings, will be sufficient for the Company to pay its service providers to complete and file its deficient periodic reports, including this Report, the Quarterly Report on Form 10-Q for the period ending September 30, 2022, and the Annual Report on Form 10-K for the year ended December 31, 2022.

-As of the date of this Amended Report, our common stock and warrants are traded on The Nasdaq Stock Market LLC ("Nasdaq") under the ticker symbols "LTRY" and "LTRYW," respectively.
-As of the date of this Amended Report, we are not in compliance with Nasdaq's continued listing requirements (the "Listing Rules") and have presented a plan to regain compliance with the Listing Rules that was recently conditionally accepted by a hearing panel.
+As of the date of this Report, our common stock and warrants are traded on The Nasdaq Stock Market LLC ("Nasdaq") under the ticker symbols "LTRY" and "LTRYW," respectively.
+As of the date of this Report, we are not in compliance with Nasdaq's continued listing requirements (the "Listing Rules") and have presented a plan to regain compliance with the Listing Rules that was recently conditionally accepted by a hearing panel.
 Additionally, under its new management, the Company continues to work to improve its disclosure and reporting controls, and plans to overhaul its systems of internal control over financial reporting and invest in additional legal, accounting, and financial resources.